 Treatment for Systemic Lupus Erythematosus (SLE)

-It is important for patients with lupus to avoid excessive sun exposure and wear sunscreen regularly.
+It is important for patients with lupus to avoid excessive sun exposure and wear sunscreen daily.
 In fact, it is the ultraviolet rays of the sun that causes lupus to become more active.
-Although the sun is the major source of UV rays, UV light also is produced by many other sources, including lights commonly found in homes and work places.
+Although the sun is the major source of UV rays, UV light also is produced by many other sources, including lights commonly found in homes and work.
+In fact, the newer "green" fluorescent light bulbs emit higher amounts of UV light than the older incandescent bulbs.
 Therefore, it is recommended that patients who have SLE wear sunscreen every day, even if they don't go outside, and even in the winter season.
 On sunny days, patients should apply sunscreen 23 times a day.

 Other factors that can potentially worsen lupus and should be avoided include eating bean sprouts and taking Echinacea (herb that stimulates the immune system).